 The Grading Guidelines provide a framework for teachers to measure and report student mastery of essential concepts.
 Best practices include measuring student learning in multiple and varied ways in order to calculate valid students' grades.
 It is critical that student academic attainment be measured, not by the amount of time a student spends on learning, but by the level of attainment in terms of the skills and knowledge that student has mastered.

 Assessment:

-Assessments in Dysart count for either 60% or 80% of the total class grade in a course.
-Assessments may include: multiple choice tests, benchmark assessments, quizzes, writing assignments, projects, labs or any rubric based assignment.
+Assessments in Dysart count for 60% of the total class grade in a course.
+Assessments may include summative assessments, quizzes, writing assignments, labs, or any rubric-based assignment.